February in Iceland is cold.

 And traveling in wet pants isn’t nice.

-This is why it’s important to be wearing waterproof and wind-resistant pants while you’re in Iceland.
+This is why it’s important to be wearing water-resistant and windproof pants while you’re in Iceland.

 You won’t need a super thick hat for Iceland.
 As long as you’re wearing one, you’ll be fine.